liaopeiyuan/zeta/README.md

 ## Features of zeta

-1. Pedagogical
+**1. Pedagogical**

-The source code of zeta is designed to be easy-to-read and succinct so that the user can get more beyond merely using this library for their daily research.
+zeta does not particularly aim for performance, though I will make sure that reasonable demos are runnable.
+The source code of zeta is designed to be easy-to-read and succinct so that the user can get more beyond merely using this library for their daily research by reading them.
 I will later add more documentations and possibly tutorials for this library.

 **2. Functional**